-If you have the time to learn the basics, WordPress allows a lot of flexibility.
+If you have the time to learn the basics, WordPress gives you a lot of flexibility.
 It’s a popular open source platform, meaning that the community can create extensions, plugins, themes and more to enhance the platform.
-WordPress is currently in use in 37% of the web, and that sure is impressive!
+According to WordPress, currently 41% of the web is built on WordPress, and that sure is impressive!

-To Build a website for your podcast using WordPress, you’ll have to either get it through a website hosting service or install WordPress on your server – this article should help you get started with doing it on your own.
+To Build a website for your podcast using WordPress, you’ll have to either get it through a website hosting service or install WordPress on your server.
+This article should help you get started with doing it on your own.

 Side note: these instructions are relevant for the self-hosted WordPress.org option, but you can also go with a fully managed solution via WordPress.com.
 It would be more expensive but they will take care of the server configurations for you.

-Next, you will have to choose a theme, there are free themes and premium themes, but you can also create one yourself. (or hire someone to create a theme for you).
+Next, you will have to choose a theme.
+There are free themes and premium themes, but you can also create one yourself. (or hire a designer to create a theme for you.)
 After installing a theme you will need to add some plugins to make the site work for a podcast website.